sukeniklab/CHE600/Class_15/README.md

 2. In these, x is the population of prey (eg rabbits) and y is the population of predators (eg foxes).
 The parameters a, b, c, and d are positive parameters which describe the interactions between the species (how effective are the predators, how many offspring do the prey have, etc.).
 Start a new python notebook called LVeq.ipynb, and in the first cell do all your imports (```numpy```, ```matplotlib.pyplot```, and ``solve_ivp`` from ```scipy.integrate```)

 3. We will use the r.h.s of the derivatives to define the integration function.
 Note that if we compare to the previous example, x is called "t" (time) and "y" is called "P".
-Importantly, P is now an array that contains two elements – populations of prey (P[:,0]) and predator (P[:,1]):
+Importantly, the returned variable P is now an array that contains two elements – populations of prey (P[0,:]) and predator (P[1,:]):

 ```python
 def dP_dt(t, P, a, b, c, d):